 The loss allowance for contract assets and trade receivables are based on assumptions about ECL.
-The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the number of days that an individual receivable is outstanding as well as the Group's historical experience and forward-looking information at the end of the reporting period.
+The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the end of the reporting period.
+The management also considers forward looking information that may impact the customers' ability to repay the outstanding balances in order to estimate the ECL.
 Changes in these assumptions and estimates could materially affect the result of the assessment and it may be necessary to make additional impairment charge to the consolidated statement of comprehensive income.
-At 31 March 2020, the carrying amount of contract assets and trade receivables are HK\$22,950,000 and HK\$16,580,000 (2019: HK\$112,136,000 and HK\$26,659,000), net of loss allowance of contract assets and trade receivables is HK\$115,000 and HK\$2,408,000 (2019: HK\$Nil and HK\$3,055,000) respectively.
+At 31 March 2022, the carrying amounts of contract assets and trade receivables are approximately HK\$44,466,000 and HK\$13,165,000 (2021: HK\$32,128,000 and HK\$17,429,000), net of loss allowances of contract assets and trade receivables are approximately HK\$356,000 and HK\$2,853,000 (2021: HK\$284,000 and HK\$2,140,000) respectively.